dmitrix/MiniGameJams/README.md

 Twitter: [@Dmitrix_](https://twitter.com/dmitrix_)

-This is a personal challenge to create a new playable game prototype every week.
+This is a personal challenge to create a new playable game prototype ~~every week.~~ as often as possible.

 ## Why?
 A new game every week?!
 Sounds crazy, right?
 It is.
 Fortunately I'm not the first to try something like this.